Q: Will closing my crawl space vents keep the floors of my home warmer?

 Insulate either the foundation walls or between the floor joists.

 Remove moisture from the crawl space to keep mold and pests at bay.
 Control humidity with a dehumidifier or a simple and cheap air supply from the HVAC system.
 Installing a dehumidifier without air sealing the crawl space is like running a dehumidifier at a backyard cookout – it’s not going to help.
-The building code also allows for an exhaust fan to draw humid air out of a closed crawl space, but this technique is much less effective.
+Building code also allows for an exhaust fan to draw humid air out of a closed crawl space, but this technique is much less effective.

 Accommodate large water events such as excess rain or a plumbing leak with foundation drains, a sump pump and/or flood vents to keep the closed crawl space from turning into a swimming pool.